belav/csharpier/docs/Configuration.md

 ### Configuration Overrides ###
 _First available in 0.29.0_
 Overrides allows you to specify different configuration options based on glob patterns.
 This can be used to format non-standard extensions, or to change options based on file path.
+Top level options will apply to `**/*.{cs,csx}`

 ```json
 {